 We generally recognize success fee income when the payment has been received.
-As of December 31, 2017 and September 30, 2017, we hadoff-balance sheet success fee receivables on our accruing debt investments of \$5.6 million and \$4.6 million (or approximately \$0.21 per common share and \$0.18 per common share), respectively, that would be owed to us based on our current portfolio if fully paid off.
+As of March 31, 2018 and September 30, 2017, we hadoff-balance sheet success fee receivables on our accruing debt investments of \$6.4 million and \$4.6 million (or approximately \$0.24 per common share and \$0.18 per common share), respectively, that would be owed to us, generally upon a change of control of the portfolio companies.
 Consistent with GAAP, we generally have not recognized our success fee receivables and related income in our Consolidated Financial Statements until earned.
 Due to the contingent nature of our success fees, there are no guarantees that we will be able to collect all of these success fees or know the timing of such collections.